Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 If Tactile is truly best-in-breed in a $5bn market and growing at 20%+ annually:

-- Why has the CEO (only 60) decided to retire this year in the middle of the Covid-19 crisis?
+- Why has the CEO (only 60) decided to retire this year in the middle of the COVID-19 crisis?

 - Why have so many senior executives, particularly those knowledgeable about reimbursement and regulatory affairs, left over the last few years?